 Figure 18.
 Carbon storage on the landscape can be assessed via total aboveground carbon (A) and carbon residency time (B).
-The total aboveground carbon is the amount of carbon present in all live and dead trees, shrubs, herbaceous vegetation, and dead material on the ground.
-Total aboveground carbon is important because preserving carbon stored in natural systems is generally desirable for management goals and, therefore, understanding the magnitude of carbon stored on a landscape may help inform the location and type of treatment activities.
+The total aboveground carbon is the amount of carbon present in all live and dead trees, shrubs, herbaceous vegetation, and dead material.
+Total aboveground carbon is important because preserving carbon stored in natural systems is generally desirable for climate change mitigation and forest management goals and, therefore, understanding the magnitude of carbon stored on a landscape may help inform the location and type of treatment activities.
 Carbon residency time is the average number of years both aboveground live and dead carbon persists.
-Locations with longer residency times have more stable carbon stores, often in large trees; areas with shorter residency times may have carbon stored in forms such as leaves.
+Locations with longer residency times have more stable carbon stores, often in large trees; areas with shorter residency times may have high frequencies of severe disturbance or more carbon stored in forms such as leaves.
 The presence of coast redwood forests and other large trees in Santa Cruz and Monterey is reflected in the large total carbon stores and over 200 year average residency time of these counties.

-Economically-Robust Communities
+Economically Robust Communities

-Wildfires can have enormous economic impacts for individual homeowners, communities, and the state.
-The August 2020 CZU Lightning Complex fire, which burned over 86,000 acres and damaged 1,490 structures, provides a recent example of some of these costs.
+Wildfires can have enormous economic impacts for homeowners, communities, and the state.
+The August 2020 CZU Lightning Complex fire, which burned 86,509 acres and damaged 1,490 structures, provides a recent example of some of these costs.
 This incident alone cost \$68 million in firefighting costs and \$2.5 billion in estimated insured losses.
 In addition to razing more than 900 homes, the fire also critically damaged infrastructure, including roads, septic and storm drainage systems, water distribution systems and other essential public utilities.